mpchadwick/mpchadwick.github.io/_posts/2018-01-09-magento-2-elasticsearch-notes.md

 #### Search Results Page

 Below is an example of how Magento queries Elasticsearch when searching for the term "Product".
-Fields queried are determined by the "Use in Search" attribute property and the [boosts](https://www.elastic.co/guide/en/elasticsearch/guide/current/query-time-boosting.html)...
+Fields queried are determined by the "Use in Search" attribute property and the [boosts](https://www.elastic.co/guide/en/elasticsearch/guide/current/query-time-boosting.html) are determined by the "Search Weight" attribute property...

 ```
 $ curl "localhost:9200/magento2_product_1_v1/_search?pretty" -d'